damien-meere/full_stack_milestone/README.md

     *   Clearence

 ####    Identify any clearence items or available discounts
+As with all online stores, the primary goal is to drive business, and push customers to complete purchases.
+With that in mind, it's very important that customers can easily identify and take advantage of offers/deals, and gain access to any price reductions across the site.
+In order to fulful this user story, the Special offers menu option was added, as detailed above.
+The Categories that fall under this seciton heading are
+*   New arrrivals
+*   Deals
+*   Clearence

+By filtering the product list on on these categories, users can quickly identify priced reduced items.
+As such, it increases the chances of customers adding these items to their shopping bag.

 ####    View total for all queued items for purchase

 ####    View Inventory Status of a product